collective/volto-form-block/README.md

 With HCaptcha integration, you also have an additional option in the sidebar in 'Captcha provider' to enable or disable the invisible captcha (see implications [here](https://docs.hcaptcha.com/faq#do-i-need-to-display-anything-on-the-page-when-using-hcaptcha-in-invisible-mode)).

+In some test scenarios it's found that the "Passing Threshold" of HCaptcha must be configured as "Auto" to get the best results.
+In some test cases if one sets the Threshold to "Moderate" HCaptcha starts to fail.

 ## Export

 With backend support, you can store data submitted from the form.